Anzac Class Frigates, Australia

 Command and control

-The Anzac's combat data system is built around the Saab Systems 9LV 453 mk3 combat management system, with link 11 and SHF satellite commmunications.
-The 9LV mk3E will be fitted in the last vessel for the RAN.
+The Anzac’s combat data system is built around the Saab Systems 9LV 453 mk3 combat management system, with link 11 and SHF satellite commmunications.
+The 9LV mk3E is fitted in the last vessel for the RAN.
 MILSATCOM communications system has been installed in HMAS Warramunga and subsequent vessels, which facilitates joint exercises with US and allied navies.

 Weapons control is managed by the Saab Systems 9LV 453 optronic director with Saab Systems J-band radar.
 Raytheon CW mk73 is the fire control system for the Sea Sparrow missile.
 This has been replaced with the CEA Technologies I/J-band solid-state continuous-wave illuminator transmitter (SSCWI) on Warramunga and will be fitted to all Anzac vessels.